-The signatories said they felt a “sense of betrayal” when upon the completion of their military service, they had hoped to start their education and find work, both in the security field but also in more mundane jobs such as driving buses, but were unable to.
+The signatories, which have since risen to 60 and now includes officers, wrote to Defense Minister Avigdor Liberman stating they felt a “sense of betrayal” when upon the completion of their military service, they had hoped to start their education and find a job but were unable to.

-“We say, no more!
+“We say no more!
 We no longer allow the continued spitting in our faces by those who sent us to spill our blood.
 We will not continue to fulfill our duty if no one sustains our rights.
 We hereby announce the termination of our active reserve service.
-We will not return to serve until we feel the state treats us as equals as citizens of Israel,” the letter stated.
+We will not return to serve until we feel that the state treats us as equals as citizens of Israel,” they wrote.

 The plan, which was presented by Deputy Defense Minister Eli Ben-Dahan on behalf of Liberman, was proposed by MK Anat Berko (Likud) and MK Eyal Ben-Reuven (Zionist Union), who serve on the Foreign Affairs and Defense Committee.